hrugani/myhtml2pdf/README.md

 This web app is only a wrapper for 2 execelent command lines applications that execute PDF actions.
 For HTML to PDF convertion the wkhtmltopdf command line application is used.
 For PDF merging, the Application pdftk is used.
+We are very grateful to all developers that contributed to these 2 projects.
+Good job!!!!

 Both command line appllications offer a lot of options that allow more complex tranformations.
 The mean goal of this project is a minimalist implementation